 What is the Pupil Premium?

-The Pupil Premium is extra money paid to schools by the government to help disadvantaged children achieve more in education.
+Pupil Premium is additional funding paid to schools by the Department of Education to help disadvantaged children achieve more in education.
 It is given to schools according to the number of pupils who are have been:

 - registered as eligible for free school meals at any point in the last 6 years